an-sh7/Sorting-Algorithms/README.md

 # Sorting Algorithms Repository
-### ⚠️This repo is not complete, all algorithms will be added in future.⚠️
+### ⚠️This repo is not complete, algorithms will be added in one by one order.⚠️

 This repository is a collection of sorting algorithms implemented in various programming languages.
 Sorting algorithms are fundamental in computer science and play a crucial role in organizing data efficiently.
 Whether you are a beginner looking to understand sorting algorithms or an experienced developer exploring different implementations, this repository aims to provide a comprehensive collection of sorting algorithms.